 The formative research, prior to study initiation aims to identify the barriers and facilitators for PSBI management in young infants throughout the entire pathway from identification to care seeking, receiving treatment and follow up care and formulate acceptable solutions in collaboration with the local government health care providers and caregivers of young infants.
 The solutions will aim to promote optimal management of sick young infants without jeopardizing with their safety.
-Status: Study ongoing (Trial Registration CTRI/2020/11/029377).
+Status: Completed (Trial Registration CTRI/2020/11/029377).

 A Study to Assess the Availability and Readiness of Antenatal, Intrapartum and Postnatal Care Services – A Prospective Longitudinal Study on Maternal and Newborn Health of the Pregnancy Risk Stratification Innovation and Measurement Alliance

 Coverage, content and quality of antenatal care is inconsistent and fails to detect risks in a timely manner to enable women to prepare for the birth, especially among vulnerable populations (lower wealth quintiles, rural area).
 There is lack of robust population level burden data to inform global and local estimation of key risk factors, vulnerabilities and morbidity and mortality outcomes.
 The aim of this multicountry trial is to develop a robust database to inform machine learning for the purpose of pregnancy risk stratification.